andykamp/docs-docusaurus-ts/README.md

 - go to intro.md and add `slug: /`  to the frontmatter
 - delete the pages/index.js

+## Styling and tools  ##

+We use a mix of scss and styled components for this project template.
+We have to use pure css/scss for overriding docusaurus theme, and then for additional content we use styled components

 ## Removing header buttons ##
 Header buttons are defined in the **docusaurus.config.js** file under **themeConfig.navbar.items**